Introduction

 The back-end is served by Hypercorn, a program with two sides:

-• 🌐 On one side it speaks the HTTP protocol, receiving requests and sending responses.
+- 🌐 On one side it speaks the HTTP protocol, receiving requests and sending responses.

-• 🐍 On the other it speaks Python (ASGI), passing request data to Python code for processing.
+- 🐍 On the other it speaks Python (ASGI), passing request data to Python code for processing.

 Starlette abstracts requests handling, and provides utilities for building web applications, such as declaring routes, middlewares, and managing sessions and cookies.

-You can find it in the back/src/api directory.
+You can find them in the back/integrates

 Declares the structure of each entity used in the application and interacts with database-specific modules to read from and write to a data store.